exmosis/raydar/README.md

 raydar
 ======

 Dropbox monitoring tool.
-Eventually this will run regularly on a Raspberry Pi and send out emails listing latest uploads.
+I have this running on a Raspberry Pi via a cronjob, which checks a bunch of listed Dropbox folders (which my user has access to) and sends out an email showing any new files in those folders.

 SETUP: